 Donate Shop Login

 Thank you for taking a moment to visit my NOCC Valley of the Sun Online Walk Fundraising page.
 If you're wondering why my goal is $2014, it's because that was the year I was diagnosed with ovarian cancer.

 My story is typical, which is unfortunate.
 By the time I made an appointment to see a gynecologist, the cancer had progressed to stage 3C.

 Stage 3 is when the cancer has spread outside the pelvis into the abdominal cavity or to lymph nodes.
-The "C" means there are cancer growths larger than 2cm on the lining of the abdomen (peritoneum) and there might also be cancer in the lymph nodes.
+The "C" means there are cancer growths larger than 2cm on the lining of the abdomen (omentum) and there may also be cancer in the lymph nodes.

 I was in serious trouble.